 On the other hand, what good was a message song that ran nine minutes?
+(And that’s only if I’m singing at a faster tempo; the recorded version of the song runs ten and a half.)
 Who was going to want to listen to it?
 Who on earth was going to want to learn it, much less sing it?
 I was going to have a hard time learning this.
 And, indeed, when I first sang it through for my wife Jessa, she was not impressed.
-Too many character names, it was really hard for her to follow.
-I needed to streamline it, and drop some of the details aimed at Malory readers, so that it would be easier to follow for a more general audience.
+There were too many character names, and it was really hard for her to follow.
+I needed to streamline it, and drop some of the details aimed at Malory readers, so that it would be more accessible to a broader audience.

-I ran it by Peregrine, who is an amazing listener and editor.
+I ran the next draft by Peregrine, who is an amazing listener and editor.
 He had really helpful suggestions about making the flow work better, but didn’t want me to cut anything.
 “It’s too good.”
 I breathed a sigh of relief, because that was my own take.
-I worked and whittled at it (much of that process is incorporated in the annotations below), sought and incorporated feedback from friends in the impacted communities, who were universally encouraging and happy with the choice to create it.
+I worked and whittled at it (much of that process is incorporated in the annotations below), and sought and incorporated feedback from friends in the relevant communities.
+These critical audiences were overwhelmingly encouraging with the piece, its insights, and its tone.
 In the end, Jessa agreed I had made the story flow clearly so she could follow it.

 This song may never be a huge crowd-pleaser, and there will be many venues where I can’t perform it because of its length.
 It is going to make some people uncomfortable.
 It is probably going to make me some enemies, and convince some people that I am, perhaps, more trouble to have around them than I’m worth.